Thriveworks South Charlotte Providers

 Karen utilizes Cognitive Behavioral Therapy, Reality Therapy, Brief Solution-Oriented Therapy and Motivational Interviewing.
 She is a creative counselor with experience using Play Therapy and Art especially with children and teens.
+Karen currently works with individuals ages 13+.
 She works to empower her clients and to help them develop the tools to overcome obstacles.

-Patricia Stewart is a Licensed Professional Counselor in the states of Pennsylvania and North Carolina.
+Patricia Stewart is a Licensed Clinical Mental Health Counselor in the state of North Carolina and a Licensed Professional Counselor in the state of Pennsylvania.
 She received a Masters Degree in Educational Studies from Duquesne University and a Masters of Science in Counseling Psychology from Chatham University in Pittsburgh Pennsylvania.

 With over 15 years of experience working in community mental health and private practice, she uses traditional and non-traditional approaches to therapy.
 Theoretical concepts of Humanistic, Interpersonal, CBT, Contemplative and Positive Psychology are applied.
 A part of her philosophical and therapeutic approach includes components of Yoga, guided imagery, and mindfulness.